 Racing Motorcycles has been my job for the past 14 years, although it has never felt like work.
 I feel very blessed that I get to do what I love as a career.
 First and foremost I am a Motorcycle racing fan, therefore I have retained my passion for the sport throughout, even during the tough times.
 I feel like I progress and learn every year; I have not yet reached my peak.

 I have raced all around the world during my career, the majority of my racing has been in the British Championships although I did spend 2009 racing in the USA combined with some World Supersport wild card rounds.
 During the 2013/14 seasons I raced in the MotoGP World Championship, it was a great experience, both personally and technically as I was developing a Motorcycle built in-house by the PBM team.

-I am currently back racing in the British Superbike Championship for the Tyco BMW team, my goal this year is to finally add the BSB crown to the British Supersport title I won in 2007, it is a tough task ahead as the BSB series is considered the toughest National Championship in the world, but we are working towards that goal.
+I am currently racing in the British Superbike Championship for the Tyco BMW team, I would love to finally add the BSB crown to the British Supersport title I won in 2007, it is a tough task as the BSB series is considered the toughest National Championship in the world, but we are working towards that goal.
 In 2018 I also raced World Endurance for the Penz BMW team, we finished 4th overall in the championship following a podium finish in the Le Man 24hrs event.

 I also began working with the BT Sport team in 2018 as part of their MotoGP broadcasting team, I provide input and analysis as a pundit and co-commentator, it has been a great experience and one that I am applying myself to in the same way as I go about racing motorcycles!